 - Modify Rails code to display a message explaining the transition and display a link to the corresponding osTicket group question submission form.

-- Rails redirects ALL traffic to osTicket
+- Rails redirects ALL public traffic to osTicket

 - Organic search (SEO) conveys to new domain

 - All ask.extension.org requests are htaccess redirected to osTicket.

 - Any direct (i.e. bookmarked) specific URI request will go to the osTicket homepage

 - Organic searches (SEO) should work seamlessly because of Phase 4

 - Set up 301 redirects on transition domain

 - Shut down transition domain (or keep running indefinitely if not onerous)